 Can I Buy A Used Clover POS?
 Here’s How To Avoid Scams

-If you're looking to buy a used Clover POS system, be warned that the pitfalls are numerous, and there are a lot of better ways to find a new Clover machine for sale.
+If you're looking to buy a used Clover POS system, the pitfalls are numerous.
+There are better ways to find a new Clover machine.

 Table of Contents

 - Why You Can’t Reprogram A Clover Machine

 - Common Clover Equipment For Sale: Pricing Guide

 - Common Clover Scams & Tactics To Be Aware Of

 - Clover Not For You?
 Here Are Some Good Alternatives

 - FAQs: Used Clover POS Systems